- Learn about the UN Sustainable Development Agenda

 What actions in your community could play a bigger role in solving global environmental issues?

 Wrap-up Activity: Using the Get Inspired!
-Activity Sheet
+Grades 6-8 Activity

-2. Read the Get Inspired!
-Activity Sheet introduction together as a class.
+Step 2: Read the Get Inspired!
+Grades 6-8 Activity introduction together as a class.
 Give groups about 15 minutes to complete the mind map on their own.
 Note: They'll need access to the Internet or library for this portion of the activity.

-3. When done researching, students will write an essay based on the information they gathered.
+Step 3: When done researching, students will write a blog post based on the information they gathered.
 This can be done during class time or as a take-home assignment.